Tribology: Friction

-Which occurs between surfaces in relative motion.
+Occurs between surfaces in relative motion.

 The study of friction phenomena is a predominantly empirical study and does not allow to reach precise results, but only to useful approximate conclusions.
 This inability to obtain a definite result is due to the extreme complexity of the phenomenon.
 If it is studied more closely it presents new elements, which, in turn, make the global description even more complex.

 Laws of friction

 All the theories and studies on friction can be simplified into three main laws, which are valid in most cases: